Improve Your PTSD Claim: What is PTSD?

 Many times, PTSD conditions do not begin to surface on the battlefield.
 These conditions sometimes arise years after leaving active duty which makes them more difficult to prove.
-On top of that, PTSD claims require a lot of proof to state you actually possess the condition.
+On top of that, PTSD claims require a lot of proof to prove you actually possess the condition.

 The most important thing in a PTSD claim is putting evidence in your claim that proves to the C&P Examiner how this is affecting you.
 Make sure to include what triggers your specific stressor and that you became fearful after the accident.
 This can be fear of death or loss of physical integrity, whatever it is, make sure to include how it changed you after the incident.

 Do not minimize how badly this incident is affecting you, if you do this then you are at risk for getting your claim denied or not getting the rating you deserve.

 One thing the VA is looking for in your claim is that your symptoms are chronic and recurring.
 They will not give you a claim if your symptoms just happened once.
-In your letters, include both of these as well as the severity of your symptoms.
+In your letters, including both of these as well as the severity of your symptoms.

 With that being said, you have to make sure your PTSD is connected to service.
 This is done with a NEXUS letter.
 Make sure you have this.
 A clear NEXUS letter is a must in making sure that your claim is approved.
 This letter states that your injury, in this case, it’s PTSD, was either caused or made worse by your times in service.
 If you don’t have this letter, it is more likely that your claim will be denied.